jwds1978/jwds1978.github.io/_posts/2017-02-20-family-day.md

 Lest we forget&hellip;

-Why is Family Day a holiday, yet Rememberance Day isn't?
-Today is just another excuse for those in the public sector to not work and a day for people like me to remember how fucked up their family really is.
+Why is Family Day a holiday, yet Rememberance Day isn't?&nbsp; Today is just another excuse for those in the public sector to not work and a day for people like me to remember how fucked up their family really is.

-I left home when I was 16 years old; never looking back.
-However, in recent years, I have made overt efforts to reconcile with my family though.
-But, now as then, they showed exactly how little they actually care about me&hellip; As in, not in the least.
+I left home when I was 16 years old; never looking back.&nbsp; However, in recent years, I have made overt efforts to reconcile with my family though.&nbsp;
+But, now as then, they showed exactly how little they actually care about me&hellip;&nbsp; As in, not in the fucking least.

-At this point in my life, I'm done trying.
-I've long since abandoned all hope for any sort of family reconcile.
+At this point in my life, I'm done trying.&nbsp; I've long since abandoned all hope for any sort of family reconcile.